-All about Kodi: What it is, how to get it, and which boxes have it pre-installed
+Kodi: The ultimate guide

 Kodi is an open-source media center app that's been developed and built out over the past decade.
 Its latest build is one of the most complete media centers you'll find, allowing you to consolidate all your media — videos, music, and photos — into a single destination with a customizable interface that's both stylish and easy to use.
 There's also a slew of third-party add-ons available within Kodi, which grant you access to all sorts of streaming options from around the world.
 Kodi is widely available, with builds available for nearly all operating systems and devices.
 The latest version of Kodi, codenamed Leia, will be released soon.
 You can read more about the new features being included here.

 Kodi makes it easy to organize and watch your favorite media from your computer, smartphone, or TV via a Kodi-enabled device.
 Available in the Google Play Store, Kodi can be installed on pretty much any Android device.
-While it's pretty easy to setup Kodi on your own, there's been increased interest in TV boxes that come with Kodi pre-installed.
-Simply connect these boxes up to your TV, connect them to your Wi-Fi and you're ready to start streaming content.
+While it's pretty easy to setup Kodi on your own (and we've got guides to help you set things up for yourself, there's been increased interest in Android TV boxes that come with Kodi pre-installed.
+Simply connect these boxes up to your TV, connect them to your Wi-Fi and you're pretty much ready to start streaming content.
 Depending on how much you're planning to invest, these boxes can come loaded with 4K capabilities.

 Top picks for pre-installed Kodi boxes